LCD24/days-lost-predictor/README.md

 - `/predict-lost-days/`: Endpoint for predicting the number of lost working days due to an injury.
 Requires a JSON payload containing injury information.
 - `/add-function/`: Endpoint for adding new function mappings to the system.
 Requires a JSON payload containing the new function name.
+- `/train/`: Endpoint for (re)train the prediction model using the latest data available in database.
+This does not require any payload.